Certificate IV in Industrial Electronics and Control

 Attend the following information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

 You will need to attend approximately 7 hours of class a week over 2 evenings.
-An indication of how your weekly timetable may look is: Tuesday & Wednesday 5:30pm to 9:00pm
+An indication of how your weekly timetable may look is: Tuesday and Wednesday from 05:30pm to 09:00pm, commencing on Tuesday 6 February 2018.

 To apply for this course you must meet the Smart and Skilled eligibility criteria: http://www.sydneytafe.edu.au/courses/smart-skilled